Kranf99/kibella/README.md

 The front-end is written in Angular.js + Webpack + Grunt.
 Nearly all the vizualisation modules in the Front-end are built "on top" of Plotly.js or D3.js.
 A Kibella vizualisation module is just a small layout ("on top" of Plotly.js or D3.js) that provides a self-service, zero-code interface that allows to create all the charts using only the mouse.
 Thanks to a modular code architecture, it's very easy to add new vizualitions modules!
 So, grab your keyboards and let's create together the ultimate Self-service Dashboarding Tool! ...So that everybody can enjoy beautiful dashboards everywhere!
 Yes! :smile:

-A good place to find what could be interesting as a contribution is inside the <ha href="https://github.com/Kranf99/kibella/issues">issue section</a> of the Kibella Github repository.
+A good place to find what could be interesting as a contribution is inside the <a href="https://github.com/Kranf99/kibella/issues">issue section</a> of the Kibella Github repository.

 2. Regarding the Back-End code.